OwnROM-Devices/android_device_oneplus_bacon/README.md

 OnePlus One was announced in April 2014.
 Release date was June 2014.

-OnePlus 3T was announced in November 2016.
-Release date was November 2016.

 ## Device specifications

 | Device       | OnePlus One                                     |